pkgadd/berlios2git/README.md

 berlios2git
 ===========

-Export and BerliOS subversion repositories for fullstory and fullstory-doc, for migrating them to individual git repositories.
+Export BerliOS subversion repositories for fullstory and fullstory-doc, to migrate them into individual git repositories.

 ##Howto